 Can anyone live there?

-There will be criteria for living at SCD, the main one being you must be in need of housing (ie, not be a home-owner) and agree to the mutually agreed rules of the co-operative.
+There will be criteria for living at SCD, the main one being you must be in need of housing (ie, not be a property-owner) and agree to the mutually agreed rules of the co-operative.
 Within reason, we will prioritise people already living or working in the local area in need of long-term decent affordable housing.

 Anyone can apply to live in the housing provided by SCD and there will be an application process for any prospective tenants.
-If you would like to be informed when applications are open, please send an email to [email protected].

-As a registered provider of affordable housing we will be accepting applications from the Birmingham council waiting list which will be dealt with through the same process.
+As a provider of affordable housing we will be accepting applications from the Birmingham council waiting list which will be dealt with through the same process.

 Community cohesion is important to us and we will encourage and help members new to the area to get involved in the many groups in Stirchley, aided by the community-focussed activities in the businesses below.